octapus/tictactoe/README.md

 3. Click and drag to rotate the camera; scroll to zoom in and out.
 Enter to reset the camera.
 4. A win occurs when a three in a row occurs twice in one move.
 The board will maintain the color of the winning move.
 5. 1-4 to enable move recommendations.
 Left ctrl to highlight recommendations and/or wins.
+6. 9 to let the AI move for you.
+0 to have the AI play against you.
-6. Press escape to quit.
+7. Press escape to quit.
 More keybindings can be found in `keybinds.cpp` and `keybinds.hpp`.

 ### Installation
 Dependencies: opengl, glew, glfw.
 Clone the repositiory and run `make all` in the directory.
 This should compile the code, creating some object files (ending in `.o`) and an executable named `toe`, which can be run to play the game.
-Using the lighting branch is recommended since it looks slightly better.

 ### Example wins
 X wins with final move green center top right (Y)